saillingaway/Tent/README.md

 ```

 ## How to use the script
-To run the script, place the file in any directory and run `osascript pop_up.scpt <worksapce name>`.
-You can also make an alias and add it to your /.zshrc or profile of choice so you can run it from anywhere.
+To run the script, place the file in any directory and run `osascript pop_up.scpt <worksapce name>` from that direcory.
+However, the best way to use this is to define a function in your .zshrc/.bashrc/profile of choice so you can run it from directory.

 ```
+// option 1.
-// replace jobHunt with the name of the workspace you want to activate
+// replace jobHunt with the name of the workspace you want to activate.
+This will only work if you run the command in the directory where pup_up.scpt is.
 $ osascript pop_up.scpt Japanese

+// option 2.
+// add this function to your profile of choice to call the script popup() {
+	osascript /Users/sophie/Repos/tent/pop_up.scpt "$1"
+}

+// to run the script:
+$ popup Japanese

 ```

+If you want to be able to run the

 ## In Development
 I'm working on a couple additions that will expand the workspaces to hold a list of applications that will open, not just Safari.
 I'm also trying to interface with window snapping applications for Mac to add adidtional (optional) settings.